Parenting tip

 Physical examinations

-After the birth of your baby, you should be offered two full physical examinations of your newborn.
-The first should take place in the first 72 hours after birth and the second should be carried out when your baby is six to eight weeks old, around the same time you have your postnatal check-up (see article).
+After the birth of your baby, you should be offered two full physical neonatal examinations of your newborn.
+The first should take place in the first 72 hours after birth and the second should be carried out around six weeks after birth to eight weeks old, around the same time you have your postnatal check-up (see article).

 Your baby will be given an overall top-to-toe physical examination but with a special focus on his eyes, heart, hips and for boys, their testes.
 This examination will help identify specific health conditions including: